Special Operations Executive: Origins

-The organisation was formed from the merger of three existing secret departments, which had been formed shortly before the outbreak of the Second World War.
-Immediately after Germany annexed Austria (the Anschluss) in March 1938, the Foreign Office created a propaganda organisation known as Department EH (after Electra House, its headquarters), run by Canadian newspaper magnate Sir Campbell Stuart.
-Later that month, the Secret Intelligence Service (SIS, also known as MI6) formed a section known as Section D (the "D" apparently standing for "Destruction") under Major Lawrence Grand, to investigate the use of sabotage, propaganda, and other irregular means to weaken an enemy.
-In the autumn of the same year, the War Office expanded an existing research department known as GS (R) and appointed Major J. C. Holland as its head to conduct research into guerrilla warfare.
-GS (R) was renamed MI(R) in early 1939.
+SOE was formed from the amalgamation of three existing secret departments, which had been formed shortly before the outbreak of the Second World War.
+Immediately after Germany annexed Austria (the Anschluss) in March 1938, the Foreign Office reestablished a propaganda organisation from the First World War known as the Department of Propaganda in Enemy Countries.
+In that earlier war, it had been known more commonly as "Crewe House," eponymously named after the building in which it operated (the present day location of the Embassy of Saudi Arabia in London), and was directed by the Viscount Northcliffe, directing as section leaders such figures as H. G. Wells and Hamilton Fyfe.

+The man that Neville Chamberlain had approached to reestablish the department was the Canadian newspaper magnate Sir Campbell Stuart, formerly a member of Crewe House.
+However, because Stuart was the chairman of the Eastern Telegraph Company (today known as Cable & Wireless), he operated the department's headquarters out of his company's buildings at the Electra House (two buildings in London connected by underground telegraphy cables).
+Therefore, the new propaganda unit was known as Electra House.
+While they were primarily focused on the production of white propaganda, Stuart also employed the staff of both Electra House buildings to monitor the telegraphy cables belonging to all foreign embassy missions in London, because the house on the Victoria Embankment sat directly on top of their cables.
+Where the earlier Crewe House had been primarily focused on leaflet campaigns and the production of printed materials, Electra House was involved in the full spectrum of media production: film, radio, newspapers, and gossip.
+However, because Stuart held a firm refusal to have his department engaged in the production of black propaganda, other departments of the War Office, the Ministry of Information, and the Foreign Office were created to undertake these productions.
+Later that month, the Secret Intelligence Service (SIS, also known as MI6) formed a section known as Section D (the "D" apparently standing for "Destruction") under Major Laurence Grand, to investigate the use of sabotage, propaganda, and other irregular means to weaken an enemy.
+In the autumn of the same year, the War Office expanded an existing research department known as General Staff (Research) [GS (R)], and appointed Major J.C.F.
+Holland as its head to conduct research into guerrilla warfare.
+GS (R) was renamed Military Intelligence (Research) [MI(R)], in early 1939.
+Contrary to popular misconception, GS(R) had been created in 1936, not 1938.
 These three departments worked with few resources until the outbreak of war.
 There was much overlap between their activities.
-Section D and EH duplicated much of each other's work.
+Sections D and EH duplicated much of each other's work.
 On the other hand, the heads of Section D and MI(R) knew each other and shared information.
 They agreed to a rough division of their activities; MI(R) researched irregular operations that could be undertaken by regular uniformed troops, while Section D dealt with truly undercover work.

-During the early months of the war, Section D was based first at St Ermin's Hotel in Westminster and then the Metropole Hotel near Trafalgar Square.
-The Section attempted unsuccessfully to sabotage deliveries of vital strategic materials to Germany from neutral countries by mining the Iron Gate on the River Danube.
-MI(R) meanwhile produced pamphlets and technical handbooks for guerrilla leaders.
-MI(R) was also involved in the formation of the Independent Companies, autonomous units intended to carry out sabotage and guerrilla operations behind enemy lines in the Norwegian Campaign, and the Auxiliary Units, stay-behind commando units based on the Home Guard which would act in the event of an Axis invasion of Britain, as seemed possible in the early years of the war.